RaminTK/TDRP/README.md

 VRP_1T is a solved routing problem for single truck without any drones.

 VRP_1T1D is another variant containing 1 truck and 1 drone for the same random problems.
+It is not solved yet and I'll update the code here as soon as I code it correctly and get the final results.